30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 • Don’t leave soup at room temperature for more than 2 hours

-• Make extra and freeze in portions
+• Make extra and freeze in individual portions for quick meals

 • Add noodles just before serving for best texture